This website uses cookies. Read more about our cookie/privacy policy.

 Fri.
 12 September 2025 — Sat.
 20 September 2025

-New to Sheffield's culture calendar for 2025, Alpaca is the festival of algorithmic patterns in the creative arts.
+New to Sheffield's culture calendar for 2025, Alpaca is a festival and conference on algorithmic patterns in the creative arts.

 Schedule